HuyaneMatsu/vampytest/README.md

         return ResultState(returned_value, raised_exception)

-    # Shutdown is run when we do not need this environment anymore.
+    # Shutdown is called when we do not need this environment anymore.
 Can be useful when using global environments.
     def shutdown(self):
         pass